Eigenvibrations of a string

 Contour integral method

 In this section, we will use the contour integral method to solve the above nonlinear eigenvalue problem.
-First, we load Cim.
+First, we load Cim and SparseArrays.

 using Cim, SparseArrays